sjoerd104/OpenCentauri/docs/mods/light_mods.md

 This section describes how and where to solder and use the **missing nozzle LED** on the Centauri Carbon toolhead.
 It also includes instructions on **replacing the existing resistor** to increase the LED brightness for better visibility during prints.

-Most Centauri Carbon printers ship with the MOSFET circuit for the nozzle LED already present, but the LED itself is unpopulated.
+The Centauri Carbon ships with the MOSFET circuit for the nozzle LED already present, but the LED itself is unpopulated.
-The current-limiting resistor is also populated, though its value (100 Ω) results in a dim LED once installed.
+The current-limiting resistor is also populated, though its value (100 Ω) results in a dim LED once installed, drawing only 20mA.
 With a few quick soldering steps, you can enable and tune this feature.

 If you need any support, feel free to [join the Discord](https://discord.gg/t6Cft3wNJ3)